 We get into a lot of detail on data governance and the tools we include below, but in case you are short of time, here is our list of the best tools for data governance tools:

 - SolarWinds Access Rights Manager (FREE TRIAL) Controls document and resource access.

-- ManageEngine ADAudit Plus Manages log files and produces standards compliance audits.
+- ManageEngine ADAudit Plus (FREE TRIAL) Manages log files and produces standards compliance audits.

 - Smartsheet Data governance project templates.

 - N-able Cove Data Protection For data discovery, backup, and recovery.

 - Blackberry Unified Endpoint Management Secures access to applications and data on all endpoints, including mobile devices.